scalate/scalate/scalate-website/src/documentation/_user-guide.md

 #### Precompiling templates with SBT

-You could try the [sbt-scalate-plugin](http://github.com/Yasushi/sbt-scalate-plugin) if you use SBT as your main build tool.
+The [archetypes](archetypes.html) created by the [scalate tool](tool.html) have their SBT build configuration setup so that the templates are precompiled before they are packaged.
+If you need to add the precompiler to an existing sbt project then you need to first add the plugin
+dependency:

+    lazy val scalate_plugin = "org.fusesource.scalate" % "sbt-scalate-plugin" % "${project_version}"

+And then in your WebProject, you will need to add the `org.fusesource.scalate.sbt.PrecompilerProject` trait.
+And then make sure the Scalate dependencies are added to the project.
+For example:

+    class Project(info: ProjectInfo) extends
+          DefaultWebProject(info) with
+          PrecompilerProject {

+      lazy val scalate_core = "org.fusesource.scalate" % "scalate-core" % "${project_version}"
+      lazy val servlet = "javax.servlet" % "servlet-api"% "2.5"
+      lazy val logback = "ch.qos.logback" % "logback-classic" % "0.9.26"

+    }

 ### Using Scalate on GAE

 If you are using Scalate on [Google AppEngine](http://code.google.com/appengine/) (GAE) then you will probably want to precompile all your templates before you deploy them; so that each request is processed very quickly - so app engine won't kill your thread midway through.

-To see an example of a Scalate project already setup using GAE try the [the hello-scalate-appengine project](http://github.com/Yasushi/hello-scalate-appengine) by Yasushi Abe who also created the   [sbt-scalate-plugin](http://github.com/Yasushi/sbt-scalate-plugin).
+To see an example of a Scalate project already setup using GAE try the [the hello-scalate-appengine project](http://github.com/Yasushi/hello-scalate-appengine) by Yasushi Abe.

 ### Possible Gotchas